awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Larger volumes scale these limits linearly, with throughput capped at a maximum of 250 MiB/s\.
 After the bucket is depleted, throughput is limited to the baseline rate of 12 MiB/s per TiB\.

-On volume sizes ranging from 0\.5 to 16 TiB, baseline throughput varies from 6 MiB/s to a maximum of 192 MiB/s, which is reached at 16 TiB as follows:
+On volume sizes ranging from 0\.125 TiB to 16 TiB, baseline throughput varies from 1\.5 MiB/s to a maximum of 192 MiB/s, which is reached at 16 TiB as follows:

 ```
            12 MiB/s